-Slowed by leaf cover, soaked into soil that is porous and aggregated by root systems and soil biology and infiltrated into water tables or filtered through the ground and discharged into rivers and lakes.
+Rain fall is slowed by leaf cover, soaked into soil that is porous, aggregated by root systems and soil biology and infiltrated into water tables or filtered through the ground and discharged into rivers and lakes.

-Used in ways that leaves it clean or managed until it is cleaned of everything that is not a resource for natural systems.
+Water is utilized in ways that leaves it clean or kept within a contained system until it is cleaned of everything that is not a resource for natural ecosystems.

 Degenerative Water Management

-Falls directly onto bare soil or hard surfaces.
-Rather than soaking in it flows across compacted soils, impermeable surfaces, or bare earth eroding soil it and carrying pollutants and sediment into rivers and lakes.
+Rain falls directly onto bare soil or hard surfaces.
+Rather than soaking in, it flows across compacted soils, impermeable surfaces, or bare earth, eroding soil and carrying pollutants and sediment into rivers and lakes.

-The lack of infiltration renders the ecosystem more susceptible to drought conditions.
+Lack of infiltration, leaving ecosystems more susceptible to drought conditions.

-Water is polluted in use and not cleaned before being released into natural systems.
+Polluting water and not ensuring that it is cleaned before being released back into natural systems.